 Oops, that’s not good.
 Guild Wars almost never crashes!
-But sadly, to finish the last beta, the graphics crashed at the end.
-It’s pretty neat that it let me take this screenshots remembering that, though!
+But sadly, to finish the last beta, the graphics crashed at the end as they shut it down.
+It’s pretty neat that it let me take this screenshot remembering that, though!

 And with that, the Guild Wars betas ended.

 B. Preorder Access to the Final Game: May 2005, for two days

 Once Guild Wars finally reached its release day in May, those of us who had preordered the game, as I had, were allowed to start playing a day before anyone else.
 Yes, the idea of giving early access to games to people who pay ahead is not new.
 It is more common these days, but it isn’t new.
 The difference is, all you and to do here was pay $5 for a preorder copy of the game, which I had done at Gamestop some months earlier, and you’d get that access; you did not need to actually pick up your retail copy of the game to do so.
 Instead, anyone with a preorder could play for that zero day and then the first public day without needing to enter a key, but after that you’d need to pay.